Mobsites/Blazor.TopAppBar/README.md

 ```

 ## Keeping State
 Keeping state is as simple as setting the `KeepState` attribute to true.
 This component will keep relevant state in the browser's storage.
 To get a sense of this, check out the [demo](https://www.mobsites.com/Blazor.TopAppBar/), change some options, and refresh the browser to force a reload of the app.

-## Possible CSS Rule Conflicts

-You may find that your current styles conflict with this library's css rules.

-You can see all of this library's styles [here](./src/app.scss).